-A lot of people ask me if they should take the StrengthsFinder assessment again.
-Maybe your life circumstances are different than they were when you first took the assessment.
-If you’re wondering should you take StrengthsFinder again, the short answer is no.
+A lot of people ask me if they should take the CliftonStrengths assessment again.
+Maybe it’s because the assessment is now called CliftonStrengths and you’re confused whether it’s the same thing as StrengthsFinder (answer: it’s the same thing, just a new name.)
+Or maybe your life circumstances are different than they were when you first took the assessment.
+If you’re wondering whether you should take the assessment again, the short answer is no.

-This isn’t because it will produce a bad result because it won’t.
+This isn’t because it will produce a bad result, because it won’t.
+It just won’t be quite as accurate.
 The first time we take the assessment, we really don’t know what to expect.
 It’s all new to us.
 The assessment tool gives us 20 seconds to respond to each of these two statements that are paired together so that we respond quickly with our gut reaction.
 It’s intentionally designed that way because some of us are thinkers.

-Why You Shouldn’t Take the StrengthsFinder Assessment Again
+Why You Shouldn’t Take the CliftonStrengths Assessment Again

 We spend a lot of time thinking, analyzing and determining what we’d do in certain situations.
-What you learn is that you have to respond quickly and with your gut reaction.
+As soon as you get started taking the assessment, you learn that you have to respond quickly and with your gut reaction.
 That way, the result comes from deep within.
 It’s an immediate response and reflects how you naturally feel and think.

 We also have unconscious memory.
 So the first time we take the assessment it’s a bit of a new thing to us, and we are responding with our guts.
 The second time we take it, our subconscious memory might recall the format of the questions.

-Our subconscious memory may even allows us to remember our prior results or first set of results and pick out one or two talents that may not feel as relevant to us (or maybe we don’t like them) Once we take the assessment that first time, we have our results.
-We take it again but the results will generally shift a little bit.
+Our subconscious memory may even allows us to remember our prior results or first set of results and pick out one or two talents that may not feel as relevant to us (or maybe don’t yet feel that we like as much.)
+Once we take the assessment that first time, we have our results.
+We can take it again but the results will generally shift only a little bit, if at all.
 So there’s not a great amount of value in taking it again.
-It’s going to be most accurate the first time we take the StrengthsFinder Assessment.

 Again, the first time we take it, it’s going to be the most accurate.